Testimonials

 • Trail documentation

-Optional add-ons include luggage transfers and additional nights before or after the trek.
+Optional add-ons include extra shuttles or additional nights before or after the trek.

 What’s not included?